darylcwx/ccna-notes/Cisco Hands On.md

 - By default
 	- **NO** `shutdown` command applied
-	- in `up/up` state if connected : `down/down` state if not connected
+	- in `up/up` state if connected: `down/down` state if not connected

 ```
 // start